Close-up of many shea nuts

 Scientific name: Butyrospermum parkii G.DON.

-Common names: African butter tree, shea tree, shea tree, shi butter tree
+Common names: African butter tree, shea tree, karité tree, shea butter tree

 Origin: Tropical Africa

-Botany: The shea tree has a height of 6 to 12 meters and is gnarled like an oak.
+Botany: The shea tree grows to a height of 6 to 12 meters and is as gnarled as an oak.

-Flowering time: The tree does not flower until it is 20 years old and reaches its maximum yield at 40 to 50 years.
+Flowering period: The tree does not flower until it is 20 years old and reaches its maximum yield at 40 to 50 years.

 Parts of the plant used: Fats and oils from the nuts

-In its native Africa, the shea tree is an important source of food - firstly because of the sweet flesh of the fruit and secondly because its nuts can be used to produce a popular edible fat.
-In addition, shea butter traditionally plays an important role in skin care and is used as a massage for rheumatism, muscle and joint pain.
+In its native Africa, the shea tree is an important source of food—partly because of the sweet flesh of its fruit, and partly because its nuts can be used to produce a popular cooking fat.
+In addition, shea butter traditionally plays an important role in skin care and is used for massage to relieve rheumatism, muscle, and joint pain.

-The benefits of the shea nut are mainly appreciated in cosmetics.
-Creams with shea butter can be spread particularly quickly and evenly on the skin.
-Shea butter also contains valuable allantoin and vitamin E as skin-caring ingredients.
+We primarily value the benefits of the shea nut in cosmetics.
+Creams containing shea butter spread quickly and evenly over the skin.
+Shea butter also contains valuable allantoin and vitamin E, which are skin-nourishing ingredients.

-Thanks to their high proportion of unsaponifiable plant components, the oil and butter have good moisture-binding properties.
-This makes the skin feel pleasantly soft and supple - which is particularly beneficial for people with dry skin and skin that tends to dry out.
-They can support the regeneration of superficial skin injuries and soothe irritations.
-Thanks to its nourishing properties and good tolerance, shea butter is even recommended for skin prone to allergies.
+Due to their high content of unsaponifiable plant components, the oil and butter possess excellent moisture-binding properties.
+This gives the skin a pleasantly soft and supple feel—which is particularly beneficial for people with dry skin or skin prone to dryness.
+They can help support the healing of superficial skin injuries and soothe irritation.
+Thanks to its nourishing properties and good tolerability, shea butter is recommended even for skin prone to allergies.

 Did you know?

-In Africa, magical powers are attributed to the shea tree.
-Only women, as the guardians of the tree, are allowed to harvest its fruit as part of a ritual ceremony.
+In Africa, the shea tree is believed to possess magical powers.
+Only women, as the tree’s guardians, are allowed to harvest its fruit as part of a ritual ceremony.

 Pleine conscience, équilibre entre vie professionnelle et vie privée & Co. : la philosophie des 5 piliers de Sebastian Kneipp est plus actuelle que jamais.